Fistulas

 • Where your fistula is

-• How much of the anal sphincter muscle is involved
+• How much of the anal sphincter muscle is affected

 If you have any abscesses, these will be drained before surgery.

-Loose setons are soft surgical threads.
-The surgeon passes these through the opening in the skin, along the track of the fistula and out through the anus.
-It’s then tied to form a loop.
-The ends hang out of your anus, allowing the pus or infected tissue to drain away.
+Setons are soft surgical threads.
+Surgeons will pass setons through the opening in the skin, along the track of the fistula, and out the bottom.
+The seton is then tied to form a loop.
+The ends hang out of your bottom, allowing the pus and infection to drain away.
 The seton is usually left in for several weeks and removed if the fistula is healing.
-Studies show that adding loose setons to infliximab treatment leads to better results for people with anal fistulas.
-Some people say that a loose seton feels like having a rubber band hanging out of your bottom, but after a few days they no longer notice it’s there.
-In some cases, setons are used as a long term treatment if fistula healing is unlikely.
+Some people say a seton feels like having a rubber band hanging out of your bottom.
+After a few days they no longer notice it’s there.
+Inserting a seton before giving infliximab leads to better results.
+In some cases, setons are a long-term treatment if your fistula is unlikely to heal.

 It is quite embarrassing to tell someone that I have a little rubber band coming out of my bum (a seton).
 But I only tell people I trust and feel comfortable with, and they have been really supportive.